dcchang/FlexiCapture/README.md

 *This lists out all the code and files used in this project.*
 *There are two folders of code, one containing all Arduino sketches and other containing post processing script written in Python.*
+*Instructions on how to use code are as follows.*

 **Upload `flex_final.ino` to TinyZero processor board.
 Use `data_process_current.exe`, which was built from `data_process_current.py`, for post processing.**